susielu/d3-legend/docs/index.md

 color.**shape(string[, path-string])**

 Accepts "rect", "circle", "line", or "path".
-If you choose "path," you must also pass a second parameter as a path string, [an example](#color-ordinal).
+If you choose "path," you must also pass a second parameter as a path string.
 Defaults to "rect."
+An example: [Color - Ordinal Scale Legend, custom shape](#color-ordinal).

 color.**shapeWidth(number)**